- Home

 Changes to body image and sexuality

-Having breast cancer can affect the way you feel about yourself (self- esteem) and make you feel self-conscious.
+Breast cancer can affect how you feel about yourself (self-esteem) and make you feel self-conscious.
 You may feel less confident about who you are and what you can do.
-Give yourself time to adapt to any changes.
+Give yourself time to adapt.
 Try to see yourself as a whole person (body, mind and personality) instead of focusing on the parts that have changed.
+Talking to your partner and learning to get undressed naturally in front of them may also help.

-Areola tattooing is the process of tattooing the areola and nipple onto the breast following a mastectomy.
+You may find that having a breast reconstruction or wearing a breast prosthesis improves your self- confidence.
+Or you may prefer to not have a reconstruction and “go flat”.
+Areola tattooing can tattoo the look of an areola and nipple onto the breast following a mastectomy.
 Areola tattoos are typically done on breasts with implants, with and without nipple reconstruction.
-For some people getting a decorative tattoo to cover scars is a way to take control of their body and express themselves in a beautiful way.
+Or you may choose a decorative tattoo to cover scars.
+For some people this is a way to take control of their body and express themselves.

 Breast cancer can also reduce your desire for sex (libido).
 You may miss the pleasure you felt from the breast or nipple being stroked or kissed during sex.
 This may be the case even if you have a reconstruction.
 If breast stimulation was important for arousal before surgery, you may need to explore other ways of becoming aroused.